Please support our match funded Plymouth hub appeal today

 “We’ve had children come to school fainting with hunger.
 We’ve set up two emergency breakfast clubs with your food.”
 Melissa, Green Box, Okehampton

 Hunger and hardship in Devon and Cornwall is profound – and it keeps growing.
-With backing from Simon Hallett, owner of Plymouth Argyle FC, and his wife Jane, we’re launching a matched funding appeal to respond.
+With backing from Simon Hallett, owner of Plymouth Argyle FC, and his wife Jane, we’re launching an urgent matched funding appeal to respond.

-Our current Plymouth hub was launched in 2022, designed to redistribute food for up to 1 million meals annually across Devon and Cornwall by 2025.
+Our current Plymouth hub was launched in 2022, designed to redistribute food for up to 1 million meals annually by 2025.
 Rising poverty meant that our little hub exceeded this in its first 8 months.
-We have no room here to expand.
+Local people are still going hungry.
+We have no room here to grow and our lease runs out in January.

-With your support we can secure, fit-out and run a much bigger, bespoke Plymouth hub in the new year.
-We’ll be able to rescue and share nutritious food for over 11,000 people in need across rural and inner-city communities, alongside a hands-on employability programme.
+With your support we can secure, fit-out and run a triple-sized food and employability hub.
+It’ll mean we can provide food for an extra 600,000 nutritious meals a year with over 11,000 people in need across rural and inner-city communities, alongside a hands-on employability kitchen and training rooms.

 We’ve already raised over half the funding we need but need your support to reach our £400,000 target.
 Every gift will be matched by the Halletts, meaning you will double your impact.